Mobile home remodeling ideas on a budget

 However, some people are buying older units and refurbishing.
 Like house flipping, but without the flip.
-Today, we’ll share some budget-friendly remodeling ideas for your mobile home.
+Today, we’ll share some budget-friendly ideas for your mobile home remodeling.
 Let’s jump right in.

 In a traditional home, the roof over your head is most certainly one of the costliest (also necessary) investments you can make in your home.
 In mobile homes, they’re pretty cheap.
 First off you’re not dealing with significant pitch and grading issues – and you’re also talking about a lower surface area.
 A top of the line roof might run you only a couple thousand dollars.